 Your lifeline in the digital property world is your username/email account details and your password to numerous websites and services.
 Keep them unique across each site, and store them on hard paper or in a password manager so they don’t wind up online in a place that puts you at risk.

 Why Should You Invest In Digital Real Estate?

 Investing in online real estate is a great idea if you are willing to learn everything you need to about the technical side of the world, such as search engine optimization (SEO).
+There are several benefits of owning digital estate investments.
 If this sounds great to you, here’s why you should invest in the digital real estate industry.

 Become Your Own Boss

 There is no secret that working in the real estate world comes with a lot of freedoms, especially if you are well-established.
 You basically become your own boss, taking on tasks as needed and wanted.
 Online, you are without any boss if you create your own site and blog from it.
 No set hours, just spending as much time as you want to make your business successful.

 Along with being your own boss, not having to go by a specified timeline will make your mornings and nights easier when you know you get to live by your rules.
 You won’t have to appease someone else’s wanted work hours on your own digital properties.

 When you get the chance to build your own brand, you are able to showcase your personality and demonstrate your skills the way you want to.
 There is no need to play by the books of social media sites like Twitter when you have both a website and Twitter; you get a chance to share your opinions in long form instead of the short form through Tweets on others’ digital properties.